Mentalii/Sentiment-Analysis/README.md

 1) Sentiment classifier: http://localhost:8000/classify
 2) RAG: http://localhost:8001/retrieve

+Note!
+Microservices URLs need to be changed for containerization!
+If you made docker for services and build images and containers with Docker Compose.
+Then internal network will be used.
+You will need to change URLs otherwise microservices wouldn`t be able to connect to each other.
+Agent URL would look like this: AGENT_URL = "http://python-agent_service:8002/chat" and the same for each tool.

-Also MCP was used for communication with Agent through Telegram Bot.
+MCP was used for communication with Agent through Telegram Bot.

 In this project, MCP is used to: